ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Receiving Rekeying Messages {#receiving-rekeying-msg}

 After having received the new group keying material, a group member proceeds as follows.
-Unless otherwise specified, the following is independent of the specifically used group rekeying scheme.
+Unless otherwise specified, the following is independent of the group rekeying scheme specifically used.

 The group member considers the stale Sender IDs received from the Group Manager.
 If the "Point-to-Point" group rekeying scheme as detailed in {{sending-rekeying-msg}} is used, the stale Sender IDs are specified by the 'stale_node_ids' parameter.